pandas-dev/pandas/doc/source/user_guide/visualization.rst

        figsize=(6, 6),
    );

-If you pass values whose sum total is less than 1.0, matplotlib draws a semicircle.
+If you pass values whose sum total is less than 1.0 they will be rescaled so that they sum to 1.

 .. ipython:: python
    :suppress: